Table of Contents

-Well, response to that query cannot be fenced in easily.
+Well, a response to that query cannot be fenced in easily.
 A medical error could turn up anywhere in any form during the treatment.
-Rather than sketching the types of medical error, it would be more fitting to report it as the most commonly reported preventable medical errors.
-They are mentioned below.
+Rather than sketching the types of medical errors, it would be more fitting to report them as the most commonly reported preventable medical errors.
+The medical error types are mentioned below.

 - Misdiagnosis and Delayed Diagnosis